gabrielguerrer/rava8_rng/README.md

 ## RAVA8

 This repository contains the hardware design files for RAVA8, an implementation of the RAVA architecture based on the ATmega32U4 microcontroller and its integrated USB interface.
-The device achieves an unbiased random-bit throughput of 136.0 kbit/s.
 Included are the schematic and PCB layout files required to manufacture and assemble the board.
+The name *RAVA8* refers to the microcontroller's 8-bit architecture.

 <a href="src/rng_rava_schematics.png"><img src="src/rng_rava_schematics.png" width="650"></a>